apache/arrow/docs/source/cpp/compute.rst

 * \(4) Output is Int64, UInt64 or Float64, depending on the input type.

-* \(5) tdigest/t-digest computes approximate quantiles, and so only needs a fixed amount of memory.
+* \(5) T-digest computes approximate quantiles, and so only needs a fixed amount of memory.
 See the `reference implementation
   <https://github.com/tdunning/t-digest>`_ for details.